joellie43/OnTheTrainOf/README.md

 ## How to play

+Click on tables or the left most dish to have the waiter walk to them.

+Click and drag the customer group (customers act in groups of four but are treated as one) at the bottom (front) of the line to a table and release them over it.
+The other customers will then step down the line.
+If the customer isn't released over a table then they will go back to the front of the line.
+After 5 seconds the customers will alert the user with an exclamation mark(10 seconds after the exclamation mark shows up they will leave).
+Go to their table to take their order them before they turn red and walk out.
+Then bring them their food and wait for them to be ready to pay with the same patience time restrictions as before.

+Collect 50 dollars to win the game before you run out of time.

 ## Queues and ArrayLists within this game

+The customers stand in a queue.
+The first customer to get in line is the first one allowed to get a table.
+The user is restricted to only selecting the first customer on line by continuously shifting down customers and finding the frontmost spot in line.
+This maintains a queue.

+The food is also produced in a queue like fashion.
+When a customer orders food prior to someone else, their food is made first and can only be picked up first.
+The leftmost food is the front of the queue and the other foods shift down, when it is dequeued.

 ## Bugs and things to watch out for
 If the waiter is at the customer's table but they are still growing more impatient, try going to a different table and coming back.
 Sometimes it may still be a bit too early for them to order.
 When they have an exclamation mark hovering over them, they are ready to order, eat, or pay.